Search⌘ K

 A client can establish a long-term connection with a server using SSEs.
 The server uses this connection to send data to a client.
 If the client wants to send data to the server, it would require the use of another technology or protocol.

-Fundamentals of distributed system
+Fundamentals of distributed systems

 Like with anything else, it is important to start with the basics.

-The fundamentals of distributed systems can give us the framework of what’s possible and what’s not in a given system.
+The fundamentals of distributed systems provide us with a framework for understanding what’s possible and what’s not in a given system.
 We can understand the limitations of specific architectures and the trade-offs needed to achieve particular goals (e.g., consistency vs. write throughput).
 At the most basic level, we must start with the strengths, weaknesses, and purposes of distributed systems.
-We need to be able to discuss topics like:

-We must understand the differences and impacts of storage solution failure and corruption rates in read-write processes.
+Data durability and consistency: We must understand the differences and impacts of storage solution failure and corruption rates in read-write processes.

-Replication is the key to unlocking data durability and consistency.
+Replication: Replication is the key to unlocking data durability and consistency.
 It deals with backing up data but also with repeating processes at scale.

-One of our nodes is in Seattle, another is in Beijing, and another is in London.
+Consensus: One of our nodes is located in Seattle, another in Beijing, and another in London.
 There is a system request at 7:05 a.m.
 Pacific Daylight Time.
-Given the travel time of data packets, can this be recorded and properly synchronized in the remote nodes, and can it be concurred?
-This is a simple problem of consensus—all the nodes need to agree, which will prevent faulty processes from running and ensure consistency and replication of data and processes across the system.
+Given the travel time of data packets, can this be recorded and properly synchronized in the remote nodes, and can it be confirmed?

 The architecture of large-scale web applications